mamadkhaleghi/GraPLUS/dataset/README.md

       test_data_pos_unique.csv # test annotation for positive samples with different fg/bg pairs
 ```
 ### 📜 Citation
-If you use these datasets in your research, please cite the original paper:
+If you use this dataset in your research, please cite the original paper:
 ```bibtex
 @article{liu2022opa,
   title={OPA: Object Placement Assessment Dataset},